6c65726f79/custom-titlebar/README.md

 ## Motivations

-I needed a custom titlebar for Electron 14 to replace the unmaintened [custom-electron-titlebar](https://www.npmjs.com/package/custom-electron-titlebar), but I couldn't find any interesting ones, so I made it myself.
+I needed a custom titlebar for Electron 14 to replace the unmaintained [custom-electron-titlebar](https://www.npmjs.com/package/custom-electron-titlebar), but I couldn't find any interesting ones, so I made it myself.

 ## Not yet implemented